CRT-3005/CRT-3005/README.md

 ## Objective

-My journey in Computer Networks and as an IT Analyst has allowed me to explore the field of Cybersecurity.
-I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst or an Information Security Analyst.
+I’m an IT Analyst with a background in Computer Networks and a Security+ certification, currently transitioning into cybersecurity.
+Through self-driven lab work and project documentation on GitHub, I’ve built hands-on experience in SIEM, SOAR, EDR, and DevSecOps workflows.
+My goal is to join a Security Operations Center (SOC) as a Tier 1 Analyst, where I can apply my skills in threat detection, incident response, and automation.
+I thrive in fast-paced environments, enjoy staying mentally engaged, and am motivated by the constant learning opportunities that cybersecurity offers.

 ## Skills